-Withdrawal Policy for Financial Aid
+Withdrawal Policy

 Should a student withdraw from any or all courses (officially or unofficially) in a semester, his or her aid may be adjusted in accordance with Federal, State, and institutional regulations.
 Tuition and charges will be adjusted according to the institution's refund policy.
 Withdrawal could affect aid that has been awarded for tuition and living expenses.
 Students should contact their program advisor to initiate a withdrawal from a course or program.
+Students are required to speak with a Financial Aid counselor prior to requesting and/or initiating a withdrawal from a course or program.
 Our full Withdrawal Policy is available under the Policies section of our website at www.centenaryuniversity.edu/finaid.

-Note: Any student receiving federal/state grants or loans are strongly encouraged to contact the Financial Aid Office (extension 2350) before withdrawing or taking a leave of absence.
+Note: Any student receiving federal/state grants or loans are strongly encouraged to contact the Financial Aid Office (extension 2350) or the Bursar's Office (extension 2365) before withdrawing or taking a leave of absence.